-Birds like parakeets, parrots, cockatiels may not want to eat any kind of fruits or veggies once they habituated to a diet devoid of those food items.
-You should feed your budgies a balanced diet from the initial days of its development so that they dont get the chance of becoming picky with their food.
+Birds like parakeets, parrots, and cockatiels may not want to eat any kind of fruits or veggies once they are habituated to a diet devoid of those food items.
+You should feed your birds a balanced diet from the initial days of their development so that they don’t get a chance of becoming picky with their food.

 Can Budgies or other birds survive on just seeds?

-Budgies love nibbling onto the rich taste of the seeds.
-However, budgies must never be on a seed-based diet only as seeds lacks the nutritional sources of vitamin, minerals, protein which can only be obtained from vegetables and fruits.
+But, budgies must never be on a seed-based diet only as seeds lacks the nutritional sources of vitamin, minerals, and protein which can only be obtained from vegetables and fruits.
 Being only on a seed-based diet can cause malnourishment issues in the future.